 Reach Out to an Established Medical Malpractice Firm Today

-In the United States, medical errors are the third leading cause of death, causing more than 200,000 fatalities every year.
-Many studies have suggested that every physician in the country will, at some point in their career, face a medical negligence claim and, in fact, an average of 18,000 hospital negligence lawsuits are brought against doctors every year.
 If you or a loved one was injured due to hospital negligence, it is crucial to seek the skilled and experienced legal assistance of a medical malpractice attorney.
-At Hampton & King, our Houston medical malpractice attorneys are dedicated to representing those who have suffered injuries caused by hospital negligence.
-When you work with us, you will not be charged any upfront costs or legal fees unless we are able to obtain compensation on your behalf.
+At Hampton & King, our Houston medical malpractice attorneys represent those who have suffered injuries caused by hospital negligence.
+When you work with us, you will not be charged any upfront costs or legal fees unless we obtain compensation on your behalf.

 Reach out to our team today for the help you deserve at (713) 489-0993.